0xmozak/unroll/README.md

 [benchmark](./benches/unroll_sum.rs) for unrolling sums is included for verification.

 Having said this, a macro that can partially unroll loops as shown above can be very useful and is left for future work.

 Contributions are welcome!

 # Acknowledgements

-I would like to thank the author of [Crunchy](https://github.com/Vurich/crunchy) for providing an initial solution to this problem.
+I would like to thank the author of [Crunchy](https://github.com/Vurich/crunchy) for the initial great solution to this problem.

 # License